DarrenBaldwin07/DarrenBaldwin07/README.md

 # Darren Baldwin
 Full-time student and developer.
 Highly organized and efficient worker + student who enjoys the art of learning new ideas.
 Strong communicator and leader who strives to affect others by example.
-Specialize in both backend and frontend development, specifically with Javascript, HTML/CSS, and Python.
+Specialize in both backend and frontend development, specifically with Typescript/Javascript, Next.js, and Python.

 ## Experience
 <> Next.js